 In simple words, a steam move occurs when a significant wager or number of hefty wagers are all placed on one side of a betting line.
 These large-scale bets are generally laid by sharps, or betting syndicates of professional gamblers, so they hold extra merit than wagers made by the general public.
 They almost always will create a seismic shift in the betting line.

-One of the most famous steam moves occurred during Super Bowl XIII between the Pittsburgh Steelers and Dallas Cowboys.
+One of the most famous steam moves in NFL betting occurred during Super Bowl XIII between the Pittsburgh Steelers and Dallas Cowboys.
 Pittsburgh opened as 4.5-point favorites in that game.
-However, very quickly there were a number of significant bets placed on the underdog Cowboys.
+However, very quickly, there were a number of significant bets placed on the underdog Cowboys.
 That huge early action on Dallas served to drop the betting line to Steelers -3.5.

 Sometimes, these large early wagers are designed to do exactly that, make the line move so that the major bettors can get a better line on the favorite.
 When the corresponding large wagers were later placed on the Steelers, it caused another shift in the line to Pittsburgh -4.